configcat/docs/docs/advanced/user-object.md

 >Feature Flag and Setting **evaluation is on the Client** side within the ConfigCat SDK.
 This means that your **user data will never leave your system**.

 This allows you to create targeting rules based on sensitive data.
-You can double check the above since all the <a href="https://github.com/configcat" target="_blank">ConfigCat SDKs are open source and on GitHub.</a>
+You can double-check the above since all the <a href="https://github.com/configcat" target="_blank">ConfigCat SDKs are open source and on GitHub.</a>

 ## User Object's structure